Freshwater dolphin species and facts

 Threats

-Tucuxis face the same threat as their close relatives, the Amazon river dolphins, such as gillnet mortality, deliberate killing for fish bait and development—such as the construction of dams—continues to challenge Tucuxi populations by fragmenting their range and limiting breeding opportunities.
+Tucuxis face the same threat as their close relatives, the Amazon river dolphins, such as gillnet mortality, deliberate killing for fish bait, and development—such as the construction of dams—continues to challenge Tucuxi populations by fragmenting their range and limiting breeding opportunities.

 What WWF is doing

 The primary thing we need to do for the Tucuxi is to expand satellite tagging of individuals, which will give us a better idea of distribution and movement that will inform long-term conservation.
-WWF has developed standards to improve management of protected areas with the help of partners and governments.
+WWF has developed standards to improve the management of protected areas with the help of partners and governments.
 This will also enhance conservation effectiveness through a monitored process.

 Spotlight: Orinoco River Basin